-6.3 Cockpit Drains
+7.3 Cockpit Drains

-Your EdgeWater 135ST drains aft thru two cockpit drains located in the aft corners of the cockpit.
-These exit the boat through the transom, using hoses to pass through the aft storage areas.
+Your EdgeWater 175CC / 155CC drains aft thru two cockpit drains located in the aft corners of the cockpit.
+These exit the boat through the transom.
 The deck is designed to take water from other draining parts of the boat such as the forward lockers and cup-holders and drain it overboard.
 These should be checked periodically to make sure they are clear running and free from debris.
 When washing the boat down, after use, use a hose nozzle with a high pressure stream to make sure they are free running.